 Biscuits:

-- ½ cup (75 g) cassava flour, or GF AP flour for non-paleo
+- ½ cup (75 g) cassava flour (or GF AP flour for non-paleo)

-- ½ cup (60 g) almond or hazelnut flour/meal, or try tiger nut flour for nut-free
+- ½ cup (60 g) blanched almond flour (or almond meal)

 - 3 tablespoons (30 g) maple sugar or coconut sugar, plus more for sprinkling